-Particle Induced X-Ray Emission (PIXE) is the measurement of X-rays emitted from a sample due to high energy ion bombardment.
+Particle Induced X-Ray Emission (PIXE) is the measurement of X-rays emitted from a sample due to high-energy ion bombardment.
 Several kinds of excitation beams produce X-rays with energies characteristic of the target elements.
 Photon excitation (by X-rays) gives rise to X-ray fluorescence spectroscopy.
 Electron excitation in a scanning electron microscope or an electron microprobe provides energy dispersive or wavelength dispersive X-ray spectroscopy (depending on the X-ray dispersion and detection method).
 Charged particle beams of He2+ or H+ lead to PIXE spectroscopy.
-In all three cases, the excitation beam removes a core electron and X-rays are emitted with specific energies when outer shell electrons change state to fill the inner shell vacancy.
+In all three cases, the excitation beam removes a core electron, and X-rays are emitted with specific energies when outer shell electrons change state to fill the inner shell vacancy.
 The X-ray energies emitted are independent of the excitation process but are characteristic of the elements present.

 This accessory is useful for heavy element identification on RBS instruments.
 These heavy elements may have only small differences in RBS backscattered energies, due to their similar masses, but they can have distinct differences in PIXE spectra.
 PIXE has several advantages as an analytic technique.
-It is non-destructive, and offers signal levels similar to its electron beam counterparts, but has better signal-to-background ratios.
-The background in electron spectroscopy arises from bremsstrahlung which is largely absent because He2+ or H+ ions, even at PIXE energies, have much lower velocities than electrons.
+It is non-destructive and offers signal levels similar to its electron beam counterparts, but it has better signal-to-background ratios.
+The background in electron spectroscopy arises from bremsstrahlung, which is largely absent because He2+ or H+ ions, even at PIXE energies, have much lower velocities than electrons.
 Another advantage over electron induced spectroscopy is that, like RBS, PIXE works with insulating samples.

 To enable certain features and improve your experience with us, this site stores cookies on your computer.
 Please click Continue to provide your authorization and permanently remove this message.